Smoke Control Special Inspections

 Firestop Systems Special Inspections

 CCI’s firestop experts conduct special inspections of firestop systems to ensure compliance with the International Building Code.
-CCI firestop inspectors are specially trained, have passed the UL Firestop Exam, and are certified by the International Firestop Council.
+CCI firestop inspectors are specially trained, have successfully completed the UL Firestop Exam, and are certified by the International Firestop Council.
 CCI does not install firestop systems or manufacture firestop products, and thus functions solely as an independent inspection agency.

-CCI firestop inspectors are also certified by the International Firestop Council (IFC), which is described by the IFC as the most direct indication and proof that the level of knowledge of firestop installation is of the highest caliber.
+CCI firestop inspectors are certified by the International Firestop Council (IFC), which is described by the IFC as the most direct indication and proof that the level of knowledge of firestop installation is of the highest caliber.
 This, in combination with training from installers and manufacturers, provides CCI special inspectors with the knowledge and expertise necessary to perform firestop system reviews and inspections.

 Fire Door Inspections